awsdocs/amazon-route53-docs/doc_source/migrate-dns-domain-in-use.md

 1. Choose **Save changes**\.

+## Step 5: \(If you have DNSSEC configured\) Remove the DS record from the parent zone<a name="migrate-dns-wait-for-ttl"></a>

+If you've configured DNSSEC for your domain, remove the Delegation Signer \(DS\) record from the parent zone before you migrate your domain to Route 53\.
+For more information, see [Deleting public keys for a domain](domain-configure-dnssec.md#domain-configure-dnssec-deleting-keys)\.

-## Step 5: Wait for the old TTL to expire<a name="migrate-dns-wait-for-ttl"></a>
+## Step 6: Wait for the old TTL to expire<a name="migrate-dns-wait-for-ttl"></a>

 If your domain is in use—for example, if your users are using the domain name to browse to a website or access a web application—then DNS resolvers have cached the names of the name servers that were provided by your current DNS service provider\.
 A DNS resolver that cached that information a few minutes ago will save it for almost two more days\.

 To ensure that migrating DNS service to Route 53 happens all at one time, wait for two days after you lowered the TTL\.
 After the two\-day TTL expires and resolvers request the name servers for your domain, the resolvers will get the current name servers and will also get the new TTL that you specified in [Step 4: Lower TTL settings](#migrate-dns-lower-ttl)\.

-## Step 6: Update the NS record with your current DNS service provider to use Route 53 name servers<a name="migrate-dns-change-name-servers-with-provider"></a>
+## Step 7: Update the NS record with your current DNS service provider to use Route 53 name servers<a name="migrate-dns-change-name-servers-with-provider"></a>

 To begin using Amazon Route 53 as the DNS service for a domain, use the method provided by the current DNS service provider to replace the current name servers in the NS record with Route 53 name servers\.

 **Note**
 When you update the NS record with the current DNS service provider to use Route 53 name servers, you're updating the DNS configuration for the domain\. \(This is comparable to updating the NS record in the Route 53 hosted zone for a domain except that you're updating the setting with the DNS service that you're migrating away from\.\)
-In [Step 8: Update the domain registration to use Amazon Route 53 name servers](#migrate-dns-update-domain), you update the domain registration to use the same four name servers\.
+In [Step 9: Update the domain registration to use Amazon Route 53 name servers](#migrate-dns-update-domain), you update the domain registration to use the same four name servers\.
 The domain can be registered with Route 53 or with another domain registrar\.<a name="migrate-dns-change-name-servers-with-provider-procedure"></a>

 **To update the NS record with your current DNS service provider to use Route 53 name servers**